 - Mixing Audio

 On a daily basis in a studio, audio engineers work with consoles and recording equipment.
 Audio engineers spend most of their time glued to the soundboard (mixing board) in an audio studio or processing pre-recorded audio files using a workstation.
 Audio engineers balance the levels and frequencies of the different channels of sound so that the output is high-quality and has the best characteristics as per their music producer needs.

-Types Of Audio Engineers
+Types of Audio Engineers

-- Recording or Tracking Engineer
+- Recording and Tracking Engineer